H-HChen/ros2_leg_detector/README.md

 This repository is developed for Mowito Obstacle Detection and Human Detection module in ROS2 Foxy Foxtrot.

-To run Leg detector in ROS2 ensure you have OpenCV 3.4.12 installed
+To run Leg detector in ROS2 ensure you have OpenCV installed

 Here are the steps to Run leg_detector in ros2

-1.  clone the repository
+1. Clone the repository

+2. Install python dependency

+    `$> pip3 install -r requirement.txt`

-2. build the code with the following command
+3. Build the code with the following command

-    `$> colcon build`
+    `$> colcon build --symlink-install`

-3. source the newly buit package
+4. Source the newly buit package

     `$> source <path to ros2_leg_detector>/install/setup.bash`

-4. run the code with the launch file using the following command
+5. Run the code with the launch file using the following command

-    `$> ros2 launch leg_detector demo_stationary_simple_environment.launch.py`
+    `$> ros2 launch leg_detector bringup.launch.py`

 ## Subsribed topics